 Following Council approval of the grant, and the Letter of Understanding signed, the Society will engage contractors and/or consultants, and apply for permits where necessary.
 50% of the approved Chinese Society Buildings Matching Grant (to a maximum of \$50,000) will be released upon the start of the project, including approval of required permits, and any necessary covenants or agreements signed, etc. Additional payments will be made as per the agreed upon schedule in the Letter of Understanding.
 A minimum of 20% will be held back until the completion of all work and documentation of the final project budget and actual costs incurred (invoices) have been submitted.
 Once the project costs have been confirmed, the final grant payment will be made.
-The size of the final payment, to a maximum total grant value of \$100,000.
+The size of the final payment will be based on the actual costs incurred, less the Society's contribution and initial 50% payment, to a maximum total grant value of \$100,000.